Rrojas93/TronSnakes/README.md

 ## Version History

+### V1.0.0
+* Snake Game is now in a most basic complete state.
+    * Single player only.
+Game resets upon colliding with self or screen bounds.

 ### V0.2.0
 * Launcher now actually launches the selected game.
 * Added basic functionality to snake game.